 An itchy dog is a common reason for owners to visit the vets.
 It could be stressful to see your dog uncomfortable and constantly itching, which can be more prevalent in summer months, or during the warmer weather.

 If you find yourself asking the question, why my dog is itchy, we have highlighted the common signs, reasons and tips to help reduce the itch.

 - They may nibble at their skin

 - They could rub their face or body on furniture

 - They may have bald patches, red skin or scabs

 Reasons for itchy skin on dogs

+Dogs with dry skin could continually itch and cause stress for their owners.
+As an owner you want to understand the cause of your pet's dry, itchy skin.
 There are a number of factors that can cause your dog to itch.
 We highlight some of the most common reasons below:

 All year round allergens include household dust mites, household chemicals, air fresheners and washing powder, which can cause your dog to itch.
 However, allergens such as pollen and grass are prevalent at certain times of the year.
 During warmer months in the summer, when your dog spends more time outside could be when you notice your dog itching more than usual.

 Another reason for your dog’s itchy skin could be their diet.
 Dog food allergies, such as wheat, beef and soya are responsible for a significant number of cases of skin allergies in dogs.
 Often dogs unwittingly receive an unnatural diet, which is too high in Omega-6 fatty acids derived from high levels of cereals and vegetable proteins.
 Special Omega-3 fatty acids, particularly EPA and DHA from refined fish oil are particularly important to counteract the Omega-6 imbalance.